SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Orchestration.md

 DataMiner Scheduler provides a wealth of features and capabilities, including but not limited to:

-- Wizard for easy creation of schedules
+- Wizard for easy creation of schedules.
 - Execution at a single specific point in time.
-- Execution of an event at repetitive user-defined points in time (e.g. daily, weekly, etc.) or multiple times with a user-defined time interval at repetitive time intervals (e.g. 10 times each 5 minutes every day).
+- Execution of an event at repeated user-defined points in time (e.g. daily, weekly, etc.) or multiple times with a user-defined time interval at repeated time intervals (e.g. 10 times each 5 minutes every day).
 - Run only at specific times of the week (e.g. only on specific days, not in the weekend, etc.) or month (e.g. not in a specific month, not on specific days of the month, etc.).
 - Definition of a start and stop time, or scheduling for indefinite time.
 - Execution of special tasks when executed for the last time (e.g. send a notification e-mail, run a special wrap-up script, etc.).
 - Enabling and disabling schedules, without losing the configuration.
 - Real-time overview of the pending schedules.
-- Calendar overview of past and on-going scripts, as well as overview of scripts that will run on specific days in the future, etc.
+- Calendar overview of past and ongoing scripts, as well as overview of scripts that will run on specific days in the future, etc.
 - Overview of last execution and next scheduled execution of each task, and the result of the last execution (failed or succeeded).
 - Ability to duplicate existing schedules, allowing easy configuration of multiple similar schedules.